gwh120104/deepmetabolism/README.md

 * Run the training code (including both unsupervised learning and supervised learning processes with 10-fold cross validation)
 > python train_auto_encoder.py --gene_protein_mask masking_matrix_between_gene_protein_layer --protein_phenotype_mask masking_matrix_between_protein_phenotype_layer --gene unsupervised_training_data --supervised_gene supervised_training_x --phenotype supervised_training_y --pheno_indices phenotype_indices_with_training_data_in_phenotype_layer --unsupervised_epochs epoch_number_of_unsupervised_training  --up_save_to unsupervised_training_result --sup_save_to supervised_training_result

+### Model output format
+There are two types of output results.
+For the unsupervised learning process, we apply the final trained autoencoder model to reconstruct the input transcriptomics data, and compare the input (first column) and reconstructed (second column), i.e., `unsupervised_training_result`.
+For the supervised learning process, we implement 10-fold cross validation and print the results to the result file, i.e., `supervised_training_result`.
+If you have n types of phenotypes, your result file will have 2n columns.
+The first n columns (the first half, 1:n) in your result file will represent the corresponding observed values of the n types of phenotypes, and the other half columns (n+1:2n) will represent the corresponding predicted values of the n types of phenotypes.
+The results from each fold will be stacked by rows.

 ### A toy model example for central metabolism of *E. coli*: